 As a pet sitter or dog walker, there’s plenty you can do to greatly reduce the chance of losing a dog during a visit or walk.
 The first thing to know: preventing dog escapes starts long before you (or your dog guest) walks through the door.
-Here are concrete steps you can take to keep your Rover dog safely in bounds.
+Here are concrete steps you can take to keep your Rover dog safe.

 During the Meet & Greet

-Always have a Meet & Greet with a new potential client.
+Always have a Meet & Greet with a new potential guest.
 See our Meet & Greet checklist, but be especially sure to ask:

 - Does your dog have separation anxiety?
 The pet parent may not know, but it doesn’t hurt to always prepare for some separation anxiety.
 If you want to test it, you can ask to take the dog for a walk around the block without the pet parent to see how they do, or you can ask the pet parent to step outside for a minute.